vmarrapu/ML_for_trip_scoring/README.md

                   	Age/Gender/Past Experience*

 About the input anonymized dataset:
-          VIN, trip start/end times and ODO read are fully anonymized however key event data is real.
+          ALT_ID, trip start/end times and ODO read values are  mocked however key event data is inspired based on real event dataset.
-   Intent of this POC is to score the trip and give a feedback to end user so that it positively encourages the driving behavior. i.e., lesser score because of these bad events and positive score because of these positive events.
+   Intent of this POC is to score the trip and give a feedback to end user so that it positively encourages the driving behavio i.e., lesser score because of these bad events and positive score because of these positive events.

    Description of the input data: CSV file.